1. HOW IS MY DATA ENCRYPTED?

 10. HOW CAN I CLOSE THE OVERLAY WINDOW?

-Just drag the window to the top of the display until a red cross appears and drop it there.
+Just drag the window to the top of the screen until a red cross appears and drop it there.
 When you drag it to the left edge, you can just go back to the app.

 11. WHAT IS THE DIFFERENCE BETWEEN LOCK AND LOGOUT?

-When you click on the lock icon you have to login again just with your PIN (as long as the app is not terminated in the background by the OS).
+When you click on the lock icon you have to login again with just your PIN (as long as the app is not terminated in the background by the OS).
 If you logout, the app is closed and you would have to login with PIN and master password (if not stored on the device).
 So it is a question of your own safety feeling if you need to lock or logout after usage.

 12. I FORGOT MY PIN.
 WHAT CAN I DO?